 Stairs moved to the Toronto Blue Jays in 2007 and saw expanded playing time when 1B Lyle Overbay was injured.
 He hit .289/.368/.549 for a 138 OPS+, one of his best career marks, and smacked 21 homers, third on the team behind Frank Thomas and Alexis Rios.

 The veteran slumped to .250/.342/.394 for the 2008 Blue Jays.
 In late August, he was sent to the Philadelphia Phillies for a player to be named later (Fabio Castro) for some bench help down the stretch.
 He did his job, going 5 for 17 with a walk, double, 2 homers and 5 RBI.
 In the 2008 Postseason, he was 1 for 4.
-His only postseason hit was a two-run home run in Game Four of the 2008 NLCS off Los Angeles Dodgers closer Jonathan Broxton.
-Pinch-hitting with two outs and Carlos Ruiz on first, Stairs worked the count to 3-1, then blasted a fastball from Broxton to deep right field.
+His only postseason hit was a two-run home run in Game 4 of the 2008 NLCS off Los Angeles Dodgers closer Jonathan Broxton.
+Pinch-hitting with two outs and Carlos Ruiz on first base, Stairs worked the count to 3-1, then blasted a fastball from Broxton to deep right field.
 His home run put the Phillies ahead 7-5 in the 8th inning, which proved to be pivotal to Philadelphia capturing its first pennant since 1993.
 He was 0 for 1 in the 2008 World Series, his first World Series appearance of a long career; Philadelphia won the title.